rs389/tutorials/README.md

 # tutorials
-Tutorials of various topics in maths and computer science
+Tutorials of various topics in maths and computer science.